Emily Dolmans

 Academic Background

 I came to UEA in 2019, after having taught English literature from 650 to 1550 at the University of Oxford.
-I grew up in Belgium and completed my BA (Hons) at McGill University in Montreal, followed by an MPhil and DPhil at Exeter College, Oxford.
+I grew up in Belgium in a Dutch-Canadian family and completed my BA (Hons) at McGill University in Montreal, followed by an MPhil and DPhil at Exeter College, Oxford.

 My monograph, Writing Regional Identities in Medieval England: From the Gesta Herwardi to Richard Coer de Lyon (2020), examines how medieval texts depict and construct identities for those living in regions of cultural contact.
 I have also published articles on medieval lyrics and romances, and I co-edited Discovering William of Malmesbury (2017).